Steering and handling diagnostic guide

 6. Arrange alignment or inspection

-If pressures are correct and it still pulls, get it checked.
+If pressures are correct and it still pulls, get tyres, brakes, suspension and steering checked.

 Can wheel alignment fix it?

 Wheel alignment often fixes pulling if the issue is tracking or geometry related.
-But if the real cause is a damaged tyre, sticking brake or worn suspension part, alignment alone may not solve it.
+But if the real cause is a damaged tyre, tyre conicity, sticking brake, worn suspension part, bent wheel or wheel bearing issue, alignment alone may not solve it.

 A good inspection should check tyres, wheels, brakes, suspension and steering before assuming alignment is the only problem.